 To view summary of the key points of the Industrial Strategy click here

-Oxford-Cambridge Growth Corridor Economic Vision Consultancy Proposal
+Oxford-Cambridge Growth Corridor Economic Vision

 The Oxford -Cambridge Corridor is seen as one of the greatest untapped economic corridors in the UK and has been identified by Government as a key strategic priority for growth, development and investment.

-Analysis prepared for the NIC suggested that trend-based growth, reflecting established patterns of spatial development, could see the number of jobs across the Corridor increase by 335,000 to 2050, increasing economic output by some £85bn.
+Analysis prepared for the National Infrastructure Commission suggested that trend-based growth, reflecting established patterns of spatial development, could see the number of jobs across the Corridor increase by 335,000 to 2050, increasing economic output by some £85bn.
 It also suggests that more transformational growth is possible.
 In a scenario where the Corridor’s housing needs are better met and in which east-west links succeed in bringing distinct sub regional economies closer together – the area could support a further 700,000 jobs by 2050, increasing GVA by £163bn.

 The Government has invited the three Local Enterprise Partnerships of OxLEP, SEMLEP and BTVLEP which over the corridor, together with the Mayoral Combined Authority for Cambridgeshire & Peterborough, to work together to develop a shared economic vision.

 Our aim is to create a shared long term economic vision and Strategic Investment Plan for the Oxford - Milton Keynes - Cambridge Growth Corridor to 2050, to guide policy and investment decisions by partners in response to the Industrial Strategy White Paper, building on the emerging Local Industrial Strategies, existing Strategic Economic Plans & growth, infrastructure and skills strategies, which focus upon the potential of place and supported by robust evidence and economic intelligence.